mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### Degree Centrality{#Degree}

 Degree centrality can be calculated using the `igraph::degree` function for simple networks with or without isolates as well as simple directed networks.
 This method is not, however, appropriate for weighted networks or similarity networks (because it expects binary values).
 If you apply the `igraph::degree` function to a weighted network object you will simply get the binary network degree centrality values.
 The alternative for calculating weighted degree for weighted and similarity networks is to simply calculate the row sums of the underlying similarity matrix (minus 1 to account for self loops) or adjacency matrix.
 For the degree function the returned output is a vector of values representing degree centrality which can further be assigned to an R object, plotted, or otherwise used.
 We provide a few examples here to illustrate.
-Note that for directed graphs you can also specify the mode as `in` for indegree or `out` for outdegree or `all` for the sum of both.
+Note that for directed graphs you can also specify the mode as `in` for in-degree or `out` for out-degree or `all` for the sum of both.

 Graph level degree centralization is equally simple to call using the `centr_degree` function.
 This function returns an object with multiple parts including a vector of degree centrality scores, the graph level centralization metric, and the theoretical maximum number of edges (n \* [n-1]).
 This metric can be normalized such that the maximum centralization value would be 1 using the `normalize = TRUE` argument as we demonstrate below.
 See the comments in the code chunk below to follow along with which type of network object is used in each call.
 In most cases we only display the first 5 values to prevent long lists of output (using the `[1:5]` command).